rabauke/haze_removal/README.md

-# haze_remval
+# haze_removal

-This a prototype implementation of automatic single image haze removal as described by K. He et al.
+This a prototype implementation of automatic single-image haze removal as described by K. He et al.